Lunkentuss/sandbox/go-wire/README.md

 # Go Wire

-This repository illustrates usage of the [wire](https://github.com/google/wire) library.
+This directory illustrates usage of the [wire](https://github.com/google/wire) library.
 The following commands can be used to illustrate its usage.
 Make sure you have `go` installed.